 The Felt Sense

-Growing up we’re often told that we have 5 senses, but as it turns out, that’s only part of the story.
+As it turns out, these five senses only part of the story.
 We have more than this, three more actually, and our felt sense is one of them.

-Your felt sense on the other hand is less about the environment around you and instead relates to the environment within you.
 The scientific name for the felt sense is interoception, and it’s part of a bi-directional system between body and brain.

 American philosopher Eugene Gendlin coined the term “felt sense” in the 1950’s as a way to describe the observation that psychotherapy clients who greatly improved were distinctive in their ability to tap into the sensations in their body, a somatic experience.
 Clients who were not connected to this “felt sense” experience made less progress.

-This sense is not just part of some “woo woo” spiritual practice that only folks who drink green juice or mediate for hours a day have access to.
 We all have this sense, though how deeply connected we are to it can and does vary from person to person.
 However, no matter how old or young you are or what you have been through in your life, there always lies within you the possibility to strengthen your connection to your felt sense.

 So what is your felt sense?
 And why should care?
-Great questions!

 The felt sense or interoception describes the quality and characteristics of your internal landscape.
 This landscape is constantly changing and evolving in response to what you take in externally with your other five senses, as well as from internal cues like body temperature, pain, tense or relaxed muscles, and even from our thoughts.
 In many ways, the awareness of your felt sense can act like a two-way street, for example, where your thoughts influence your felt sense, and your felt sense can also influence your thoughts.